-- Monday to Friday 07:00 hrs to 18:00 hrs; - Saturday 08:00 hrs to 13:00 hrs; and
+- Monday to Friday 07:00 hrs to 18:00 hrs;

+- Saturday 08:00 hrs to 13:00 hrs; and

-No work on Sundays or Public Holidays.
+- No work on Sundays or Public Holidays.

-Table 5 below provides guidance noise management levels for residential premises for airborne construction noise, reproduced from the ICNG.
+Table 5 on the following page provides guidance noise management levels for residential premises for airborne construction noise, reproduced from the ICNG.